JakuWorks/PowerShell-File-Walker-Commands/GitHub-Assets/Risks-Of-Changing-Execution-Policy.md

 ### Afterword

-Execution policies do not stop malware developers from using PowerShell code.
-It is pretty easy to work around them.
-It does not matter for them do you have a `Restricted` or a `Bypass` policy too much.
+Execution policies do NOT stop malware developers from using PowerShell code.
+They are just a restriction for YOU not to shoot yourself in the foot